6.3 Additional Features

 (icons getMorph: #group ofSize: 64) openInWorld

-with MyApp deducing the iconSize from user preferences.
+With MyApp deducing the iconSize from user preferences.

 icons getForm: #group ofSize: 64 fill: Color red